 Confronting Polarization: A Critial Task for the Left?

-This workshop will explore what organizing model the American left is following when it comes to engaging “the other side”.
+This breakout will explore what organizing model the American left is following when it comes to engaging “the other side”.
 Should our strategy be “We fight them and they fight us to the political death” (though we also try to “free them” from their “false consciousness” that would lead to some of “them” to “come over” to our side, the good side).
 This certainly seems to be our approach to the election we just had, each side fighting a pitched battle for its political life.
 But can this battle possibly lead us to success in creating justice and peace?

 Or is some type of partial reconciliation possible, wherein we both learn a way to turn down the volume of the rancor between red and blue mentalities, and to start to listen to each other, perhaps still fighting each other where necessary, but also joining together where possible.
 In this model both sides would have to be willing to understand the other sides’ perspective and admit its own perspective is not the whole truth.
 Is it really possible to do this without compromising our core values around race, immigrants, environment – even truth itself?